-After the Haggis has been laid down and the Chef stands aside, I stop playing and welcome you guests to their Burns Supper.
-Before formally Addressing the Haggis, I give your Burns Supper guests a short humerous talk about the history, physical characteristics and habits of this mystical creature, the Haggi Tres Tripodes Creatura Inexpugnabilus (its Latin name which I will explain).
-You’ll learn how the Haggis survived the natural disasters which wiped out the dinasours, and of the risks today’s Haggis Hunters face to catch the Haggis about to be eaten at the Burns Supper.
+After the Haggis has been laid down and the Chef stands aside, I stop playing and welcome your guests to their Burns Supper.
+Before formally Addressing the Haggis, I deliver to your Burns Supper guests a factual talk about the history, physical characteristics and habits of this mystical creature, the Haggi Tres Tripodes Creatura Inexpugnabilus (its Latin name which I will explain).
+You’ll learn how the Haggis survived the natural disasters which wiped out the dinasours, and of the risks today’s Haggis Hunters face to catch the Haggis about to be eaten.
 Historical accuracy is guaranteed!

 The Address to a Haggis is the most important part of the official prceedings.
-Robert Burns is believed to have composed this poem spontaneously when asked to say Grace at a dinner in Edinburgh.
-This became a tradition when Burns Suppers in his honour began to be held in the early 19th century.
+Robert Burns is believed to have composed his poem To a Haggis spontaneously when asked to say Grace at a dinner in Edinburgh.
+It became tradition to recite this in front of a haggis when Burns Suppers in the bard’s honour began to be held in the early 19th century.

 In the third verse of the ‘Address’ I draw my Piper’s Dirk and ceremoniously cut the haggis from end to end.
-Near the end of the Address I raise the Haggis on its platter and ask your guests to toast “To the Haggis”.
+Near the end of the Address I raise the Haggis on its platter and ask your guests toraise their glasses, and toast “To the Haggis”.